Status

 • Data can be stored and described in systems based on Open Specifications.

-• Services such as authorised access interfaces, catalogues and finding aids can be built and rebuilt from data in a storage system using Open Source Software solutions, services and tools.
+• Services such as authorized access interfaces, catalogues and finding aids can be built and rebuilt from data in a storage system using Open Source Software solutions, services and tools.

 Background

-This set of protocols is inspired by the continuing success of the technical approach taken over two decades by the PARADISEC (Pacific and Regional Archive for Digital Sources in Endangered Cultures) (Harris, Thieberger, and Barwick (2015) which houses cultural heritage material from more than 1360 languages with standard metadata with data stored in commodity services (initially files on disk, now objects in a cloud storage service), with metadata adjacent to the data, and work with the Language Data Commons of Australia to generalise the PARADISEC approach to other disciplines.)
+This set of protocols is inspired by the continuing success of the technical approach taken over two decades by the PARADISEC (Pacific and Regional Archive for Digital Sources in Endangered Cultures) (Harris et al. (2015)), which houses cultural heritage material from more than 1,360 languages with standard metadata, with data stored in commodity services (initially files on disk, now objects in a cloud storage service), with metadata adjacent to the data, and from work by the Language Data Commons of Australia to generalize the PARADISEC approach to other disciplines.

 Audience